Generic Name: carbidopa and levodopa enteral (Duopa) (KAR bi doe pa and LEE voe doe pa)

 Do not use carbidopa and levodopa if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You should not use this medicine if you are allergic to carbidopa or levodopa.
+You should not use Duopa if you are allergic to carbidopa or levodopa.

 Do not use Duopa if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.